lmullen/americas-public-bible/website/content/essay/most-quoted/index.md

 Rank 8.
 Revelation 7:17.
 "For the Lamb which is in the midst of the throne shall feed them, and shall lead them unto living fountains of waters: and God shall wipe away all tears from their eyes."

 Rank 9.
-2 Timoth 4:7.
+2 Timothy 4:7.
 "I have fought a good fight, I have finished my course, I have kept the faith:"

 [^1]: *Colporteur Reports of the American Tract Society*, 1841--1846 (Newark: New Jersey Historical Records Survey Project, 1940), p.
 4--5, 11, 20, 29; for the distribution of the Bible, see John Fea, *The Bible Cause: A History of the American Bible Society* (Oxford University Press, 2016).